speedvoltage/hl2mp-essential-fixes/README.md

 - `sv_physcannon_obstructiondrop`

 > *To use `mp_spawnweapons`, set your weapon spawns in `weapon_spawns.txt` and set `mp_skipdefaults` to `1`.*
+> *This command must be added in the server command line!*
 ---

 # Chat Commands